-The governing body are the admissions authority for our school.
-Governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2014 and all relevant legislation, including that on infant class sizes and equal opportunities.
+We intend to admit up to 30 pupils to the Reception year group each academic year.
+The governing body are the admissions authority for the school.
+Governors have made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes and equal opportunities.
 This arrangement follows consultation with the Local Authority, all other schools in the area and all other Admission Authorities in the area.

-Admission arrangements to the Reception Year in September 2022
+Admission arrangements to the Reception Year in September 2024

 Parents (see Note 1) wishing to apply for the Reception Year in September must complete the common application form provided by their home local authority (the home LA).
-This form must be completed even if your child attends our Early Years Nursery or other school nursery/pre-school setting.
+This form much be completed even if your child attends our Early Years Unit or other school nursery /pre-school setting.
 The home LA is the LA in whose area the parents live at the time of the application.
 The form must be returned to that LA no later than 15 January.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
 Offers and refusals of places will be posted by the home LA.